Problem Solving in Paediatric Palliative Care

 The course is split into two main sections – four live taught days (each a month apart) and a virtual learning environment to support reading, project development and discussion between taught days.

 - Early days: principals and philosophy of paediatric palliative care, identification of need, referral to services, assessment

-- Period of stability/need for parallel planning.
-Includes symptom control
+- Period of stability/need for parallel planning (includes symptom control)

 - End-of-life phase including Paediatric Advance Care plan (PAC-Plan)

-- Bereavement and staff support
+- Bereavement and staff support.

-Reflection on communication skills strategies and ethical frameworks underlying practice will enhance individuals’ clinical and professional performance.
-The workshop element will support delegates to concentrate on issues specific to their own team or setting, thus benefiting clinical services.
+Reflection on communication skills strategies and ethical frameworks underlying practice will enhance your clinical and professional performance.
+The workshop element will support you to concentrate on issues specific to your own team or setting, thus benefiting clinical services.